smhurf/lewagon_challenges/01-Python/03-SQL-Basics/03-Interacting-with-db/README.md

 You can read more on [en.wikipedia.org/wiki/SQLite](http://en.wikipedia.org/wiki/SQLite).

-The goal of this first exercise is to use the command line to read and query a sample database called `movies.sqlite` that we give you
+The goal of this first exercise is to use the command line to read and query a sample database called `movies.sqlite` that we give you.

 ## Tooling